How to Make Cold Brewed Coffee at Home

 Step 5: When it tastes like something you’d want to drink (not too strong, not too weak, Goldilocks stuff) strain it through a sieve, cheesecloth, or even a coffee filter to remove bigger clumps of grounds.
 Do this several times, till there's no dusty residue on the bottom of your brew.

 Step 6: Serve!
-Add some milk.
-Drop in a dollop or two of sugar.
+Add whatever kind of milk you like.
+Drop in a dollop or two of sugar if you want.
 Pour over ice.
 You just made cold brew, kid!

 Wait a minute, can I just use my French press to do this?

 You can!
 Just do the “plunge” at the end in lieu of straining.
 C’est si facile!

 The best cold brew tools for your home